Code-Institute-Submissions/anime_dashboard/README.md

 - Site features
    - I have not been able to find a perfect solution in making the dc charts responsive.
 This results in some empty space in the chart's svg at some screen sizes.
-I've tried to mitigate this effect by creating three different line charts with varying widths which will display on media query break points.
+I've tried to mitigate this effect by creating three different line charts with varying widths which will display on media query break points however this has made loading time slower.
+   - The lucky dip button on the home page might not work if it is pressed too soon after page load.
+This issue only seems to arise on the deployed version.

 ## Tech Used